 Other key lawyers:

-‘Christiaan van der Meer is a very pragmatic and knowledgeable lawyer – easy and fun to work with.’
+‘Christiaan van der Meer is very pragmatic and practical, with a thorough background.
+Easy to work with.’

 Minos van Joolingen